mckinnsb/gogosnek/README.md

 I recommend you build with Guard, using ruby.

-To install that, simply
+To install that, simply type ( assuming ruby is installed ):

     bundle install

-And to run:
+And to run guard, simply type:

     bundle exec guard

 Guard will watch for changes to all your files and run the tests.
 If the tests pass, it will build the JS and executable,